-On January 27, 2011, our board of directors approved the dismissal of Child, Van Wagoner & Bradshaw, PLLC ("Child") as our independent registered public accounting firm and engaged Freed Maxick & Battaglia, PC ("Freed") as our independent registered public accounting firm, both effective as of January 27, 2011.
-Freed was the independent registered public accounting firm of 22nd Century prior to the Merger and, given that the business of 22nd Century is now our sole line of business, our board of directors concluded that Freed should serve as our independent registered public accounting firm.
+CHANGES IN AND DISAGREEMENTS WITH ACCOUNTANTS ON ACCOUNTING AND FINANCIAL DISCLOSURE independent registered public accounting firm, both effective as of January 27, 2011.
+Freed was the independent registered public accounting firm of 22nd Century prior to the Merger and, given that the business of 22nd Century is now our sole line of business, our Board concluded that Freed should serve as our independent registered public accounting firm.